RikFabri/ImageRecognition-Research/README.md

 ![Neural network sketch](/git_images/SimpleNet.png)

+In the above drawing, we'll define the weights so that the top two *(solid circles)* nodes look for horizontal lines.
+In essence, this means we want them to be one if a line is horizontal, or less if the line is vertical.
-In the above drawing, The solid lines have a weight with value 0.5, the dotted lines have a value of 0.
+To achieve this, we'll give the solid lines a weight of 0.5 and the dotted lines a weight of 0.

+We'll do the resulting math of the top node, while keeping in mind that every line multiplies the data with it's weight and the nodes take the sum of all incoming lines.
 So that means that, the number in our first node will be:
 ```
 A * 0.5 +
 B * 0.5 +